 Your children will learn how men should behave from you.
-Treat your wife with gentle care and the utmost respect.
-You can’t love your wife perfectly, but your kids should never doubt your love for her.
+Treat your wife or the child’s mother with gentle care and the utmost respect.
+If you are married you can’t love your wife perfectly, but your kids should never doubt your love for her.
 If your children are raised in a loving marriage, they have a great model for future relationships.

 Young children like nothing more than to be read a story.
 It lights up their imaginations and gives them time with you.
 They also love it when you take it a step further and add sound effects and funny voices.
 There is no sweeter sound than the pure laughter of your own children.

-No matter how much of a “chip off the old block” he may be, your child has his own unique personality.
+No matter how similar to you he may be, your child has his own unique personality.
 Take the time to learn your child and understand him.
 What makes him tick?
 What makes him sad?
 What is his dream?
-Everything.
 Children want your acknowledgment of who they are.

 The glow on a child’s face when his dad picks him up with strong arms is an awesome sight to see.
 Never be ashamed to hug your child, kiss your child, and say, “I love you”.
-This comes hard for some men.
-Have you seen the commercial of the hockey player singing Itsy Bitsy Spider to his daughter on the phone?
-That’s your role model.
+This comes hard for some men, but it could be the difference between your child feeling loved or unloved.